 - Bishōnen: The male versions of Idolmaster characters.
 New male characters in MMD are very rare.

 - Cel Shading: The default setting of the program.

 - Department of Redundancy Department: The name of the program.

 - Massive Multiplayer Crossover: This is very common, as models of characters from various series, films and video games have been made.
 Also comes across as Loads and Loads of Characters if one has a large enough collection of models.

 - No Flow in CGI: Tends to happen either with certain models or beginners.
 Otherwise averted.

 - The "Physical Operation" button is specifically made to avert this trope.

-- Panty Shot: A lot of the female models with miniskirts have panties, and the camera can be quite naughty sometimes...
+- Panty Shot: A lot of the female models with miniskirts have panties, and the camera (and physics) can be quite naughty sometimes...

 - Zettai Ryouki: Many of the miniskirted models.